Stenus palposus: Ecology

-S. palposus was observed on the damp, fine sanded shores of Lough Neagh showing rapid stop-start movement.
+Stenus palposus was observed on the damp, fine sanded shores of Lough Neagh showing rapid stop-start movement.
 It is very agile - probably a useful adaptation for living in open, sandy habitats.
 Their possible major food source is collembola such as Anurida maritima which is common on the beaches of Lough Neagh although it was observed to stalk an ephydrid (Diptera) from behind.
 Overall, very little information on S. palposus currently exists making this an important target species for further research.

 Threats and conservation

-S. palposus has been threatened by pollution, erosion and disturbance of their natural habitat.
+Stenus palposus has been threatened by pollution, erosion and disturbance of their natural habitat.
 Lough Neagh, Northern Ireland, is a fine sanded beach habitat which is threatened by these factors, and also contains a wide range of beetle fauna [1].
 A 2006 survey found no extant populations of S. palposus in Northern Ireland.
 Due to the extinction threat posed on this species, it was placed on the UK Biodiversity Action Plan priority species list in 2007 as well as the Northern Ireland Biodiversity list as a priority species in 2010.